 Spider and varicose veins occur in about half of the US adult population.
-They are caused by a weakening of the valves in the veins and a back up of blood.
-There are many things that increase the risk of developing leg veins, including a close family member with leg veins, increased age, prolonged sitting or standing, pregnancy, hormonal changes, sun exposure or obesity.
+They are caused by a weakening of the valves in the veins and a backup of blood.
+There are many things that increase the risk of developing leg veins, including a close family member with leg veins, increased age, prolonged sitting or standing, pregnancy, hormonal changes, sun exposure, or obesity.
+If you are interested in learning more about leg veins or are seeking treatment in Los Angeles County, give us a call today at (818) 842-8000 today for a personalized consultation with one of our expert dermatologists!

 Sclerotherapy is the most common treatment and uses an injection technique to get rid of unwanted leg veins.
 Asclera (polidocanol) is a sclerosing agent that is injected into the veins to cause them to reduce in size or shut down completely.
 Patients often require 2-3 sessions spaced 6-8 weeks apart.